 * Personalised learning

 Personalised learning develops in two senses — we are all different, all learn in different ways and speed, all have different interests.
 Personal approach respects these differences.
 The other sense is that all learning is personal in a way of being connected to the lived life of children, not removed into theories of subjects that don’t require personal involvement.
 A child comes into the world with her or his own wish to live and develop.
 Their curiosity, learning capacities and playfulness were not given to them by us, adults.
-We find it very important to respect these principles that children naturally follow.
+But so often children are encouraged to listen to everything and everyone except themselves.
+We find it very important to encourage inner listening and respect principles that children naturally follow.

 * Inquiry-based approach

 It means that everything starts with a question and there may not be a ready answer.
 We invite children to find their own questions rather than learn the answers to questions that others asked.
 This approach develops in each kid their personal agency and critical thinking and supports in understanding the bigger context, as well as hidden values and feelings.
 In the age of information it means to separate facts from opinions, sense from nonsense, honesty from deception.
 It also includes engaging with knowledge as opposed to “having” it.
 We never own knowledge, we build on it.
 Everything changes continuously, and what we know today may be different tomorrow.